LINOSNCHENA/Python-Monitoring-dataScience-and-blue-groove1/README.md

   ### Commands

- spark-submit C:\PySpark\spark-3.0.0-preview-bin-hadoop3.2\bin\xDataScience1.py
+ 1. spark-submit C:\PySpark\spark-3.0.0-preview-bin-hadoop3.2\bin\xDataScience1.py
- make sure not to use run
+ 2. make sure not to use run
- make sure to use terminal py.
+ 3. make sure to use terminal py.
+ 4. Always use Python terminal